Madman Muntz: 4-track cartridge

 Muntz attempted to establish a modern, trendy image for his players and cartridges.
 His print advertisements often showed the player installed in an appealing sports car and usually incorporated a young, attractive model with a suggestive tagline.
 Most of his employees in his California shops were attractive young women dressed in overbright clothing.

 Bill Lear distributed the Stereo-Pak in 1963, intending to install units in his Learjet aircraft.
 However, he soon decided to re-engineer and customize the units to suit his own wishes, the result of which became the Stereo 8 system.
 The market for Muntz's 4-track system had faded by 1970 due to competition from Stereo 8, which reduced costs by using less magnetic tape and a less-complex cartridge mechanism.
 Although the 4-track system had wider heads resulting in better bandwidth, the Stereo 8 quickly became the dominant format for car stereo systems during the late 1960s.
 Ford Motor Company began featuring Stereo 8 players in their 1965 automobiles, and it became a standard option by 1966.

-In a 1979 interview in The Videophile newsletter, Muntz revealed the biggest problem for the Stereo-Pak business was returned merchandise.
+In a 1979 interview in The Videophile, Muntz revealed the biggest problem for the Stereo-Pak business was returned merchandise.
 He explained that when reproducing the work of major artists like The Beatles, the Stereo-Pak plant had to make hundreds of thousands of cartridges.
 But once a popular album became less popular, retailers would return the unsold cartridges, expecting credit towards new titles.
 Muntz was unprepared for the returns and said the huge cost of unsold merchandise eventually made his Stereo-Pak business unprofitable.